-8 ACTUAL VERSUS EXPECTED EXPERIENCE
+8. ACTUAL VERSUS EXPECTED EXPERIENCE

-- 8.1 The Member must provide and document a comparison by Class of Business of the actual experience to the expected experience implied by the valuation basis of the most relevant valuation.
-The "most relevant valuation" is a matter for the Member's judgment, but possible such valuations include, but are not limited to: - (a) a Previous Valuation; or - (b) an interim valuation for which a Report which meets all the requirements laid down in clause 5.2 was prepared. - 8.2 The Member must decide which aspects of the actual experience compared to the expected experience are relevant for this analysis.
-The Member must consider whether to compare one or more of the aspects of the claim experience listed in clause 9.1.3 which are relevant to the valuation basis selected. - 8.3 The Member must document the known or assumed reasons for deviations from the expected experience.
+- 8.1.
+The Member must disclose a comparison by Class of Business of the actual experience to the expected experience implied by the valuation basis of the most relevant valuation.
+The "most relevant valuation" is a matter for the Member's judgment, but possible such valuations include, but are not limited to: - (a) a Previous Valuation; or - (b) an interim valuation for which a Report which meets all the requirements laid down in clause 5.2 was prepared. - 8.2.
+The Member must decide which aspects of the actual experience compared to the expected experience are relevant for this analysis.
+The Member must consider whether to compare one or more of the aspects of the claim experience listed in clause 9.1.3 which are relevant to the valuation basis selected. - 8.3.
+The Member must disclose the known or assumed reasons for deviations from the expected experience.

-9 VALUATION METHODS
+9. VALUATION METHODS

-9.1 Selection of valuation methods
+9.1.
+Selection of valuation methods

-- 9.1.1 The valuation methods the Member uses to determine the Central Estimate of an OCL and/or the Central Estimate of an FCL, applied separately by Class of Business, must be methods that incorporate actuarial principles which, in the Member's judgment, are reasonable in the circumstances. - 9.1.2 The valuation methods and the Class of Business subdivisions selected will depend on: - (a) the purpose of the valuation; - (b) the available information: - (c) the nature and homogeneity of the data; - (d) whether analysis is by accident period or underwriting period; - (e) the type of business being valued;
+- 9.1.1.
+The valuation methods the Member uses to determine the Central Estimate of an OCL and/or the Central Estimate of a PL, applied separately by Class of Business, must be methods that incorporate actuarial principles which, in the Member's judgment, are reasonable in the circumstances. - 9.1.2.
+The valuation methods and the Class of Business subdivisions selected will depend on: - (a) the purpose of the valuation; - (b) the available information; - (c) the nature and homogeneity of the data; - (d) whether analysis is by accident period or underwriting period; - (e) the type of business being valued; - (f) the maturity of the business; - (g) the results of the analysis of experience; - (h) the Entity's environment; - (i) relevant industry practice; - (j) the particular circumstances of the Entity; and - (k) any other matters identified by the Member as being relevant. - 9.1.3.
+When selecting valuation methods, the Member must consider whether to analyse the following aspects of claim experience (by Class of Business): - (a) claim frequency; - (b) average claim size; - (c) pattern of claim occurrence (or seasonality); - (d) development of reporting of claims; - (e) development of claim settlement or finalisation; - (f) development of Claim Payments;